jeyounson/dignity/Cambridge/CambridgeHandbookofHumanDignity.md

 We see this handbook as an opening, rather than a concluding, publication for an understanding of the history, the meaning and the normative function of human dignity.
 Much remains to be debated: it will be the task of future research to write a comprehensive history of human dignity, and it will need more philosophical and legal scholarship to understand in which ways human dignity can fulfil its foundational role within the context of human rights.
 It will, in particular, be important to engage more strongly in a dialogue between the existing philosophical approaches and philological and historical research about various intellectual traditions from the whole globe.
 From our point of view, an international debate about human dignity, its historical and cultural roots, and its philosophical justification, has only just begun.
 All attempts to conclude these debates would be inappropriate given the lively discussions that have been a feature of recent years.
 We hope that this handbook can provide the necessary tools for future debate and discussion so that a more comprehensive understanding of human dignity is possible.

-> marcus duwell ¨ jens braarvig roger brownsword dietmar mieth
+> MARCUS DÜWELL jens braarvig roger brownsword dietmar mieth

 #### **References**